spinnaker/kayenta/docs/canary-config.md

 ## CanaryJudgeConfig (object)

-Currently there is one judge and this object should be static across all the configuration (see the above examples).
+Currently there is one judge ([NetflixACAJudge-v1.0](https://github.com/spinnaker/kayenta/blob/master/kayenta-judge/src/main/scala/com/netflix/kayenta/judge/NetflixACAJudge.scala)) and this object should be static across the configuration (see the above examples).

 ### Properties

 - `name` **NetflixACAJudge-v1.0** (string, required) - Judge to use, as of right now there is only `NetflixACAJudge-v1.0`.
-- `judgeConfigurations` **{}** (object, required) - Map<string, object> of judgement configuration, this should always be an empty object as of right now.
+- `judgeConfigurations` **{}** (object, required) - Map<string, object> of judgement configuration.
+As of right now, this should always be an empty object.

 ## CanaryMetricConfig (object)